jbellis/jvector/UPGRADING.md

   Without the NativeVectorizationProvider, results using fused ADC will be valid but performance will degrade.
   This explores a design space allowing for packed representations of vectors fused into the graph in shapes optimal for approximate score calculation.
 This is a new feature of graph indexes and is opt-in.
-At this time, only graphs with maxNeighbors=32 and 256-cluster ProductQuantization can use fused ADC.
+At this time, only graphs with a maximum degree of 32 and 256-cluster ProductQuantization can use fused ADC.
 - Support for larger-than-memory graph construction by using quantized vectors + rerank for the searches performed during construction.
 - Support for Anisotropic Product Quantization as described in "Accelerating Large-Scale Inference with Anisotropic Vector Quantization"